IP and Innovation: Driving Growth Through Protection

 For a business to innovate effectively, they require collaboration between several business divisions, including marketing, research, and development, management, legal, and finance, as well as from external resources that may include suppliers, consultants, manufacturers, vendors, partners, and users.
 Effective IP protection will reduce the financial risk of research and development for all these sectors.

-If you need help with protecting your intellectual property, you can post your legal need on UpCounsel's marketplace.
+If you need help with protecting your ip and innovation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.